 A. The policy on equivalency under Rule 3.0 (b) (4) (A), (B), and (C) allows for graduates of law schools of a foreign country to sit for the exam where the common law of England exists as the basis of its jurisprudence, and if the requirements for admission to the bar in said country are substantially the same as those of West Virginia, and the applicant has satisfied those requirements, and if the applicant has successfully completed study at an ABA-accredited law school, with a minimum of 30 credit hours of basic courses selected from the following areas of law: Professional Responsibility /Legal Ethics, Contracts, Property (Real and Personal), Uniform Commercial Code, Criminal Law, Evidence, Business Organizations/Corporations, Domestic Relations, Wills, Trusts and Estates, Constitutional Law, Civil Procedure, Criminal Procedure, Torts, Federal Taxation and Conflict of Laws, and which such study shall be completed within a period of 36 calendar months from the date of the inception of such study.
-Those seeking application under this policy must apply according to the instructions and Rules; the application fee will not be deposited until an applicant's eligibility is confirmed by the Board.
+Those seeking application under this policy must apply according to the instructions and Rules.
 The Board cannot consider requests made that do not follow the application instructions, and the burden of establishing eligibility to take the bar examination to the satisfaction of the Board of Law Examiners shall be on the applicant and upon the institution seeking admission to the bar examination for its graduate(s).